MohammadDehghaniH/Incremental_Self-Organization_of_Spatio-Temporal_Spike_Pattern_Detection/README.md

 This repository contains the codes to implement the model described in the manuscript "Incremental Self-Organization of Spatio-Temporal Spike Pattern Detection".

-#single post synaptic neuron
+**Single post-synaptic neuron

-#More than one post synaptic neuron (Incremental Learning)
+#More than one post-synaptic neuron (Incremental Learning)